avanish2411/avanish2411/README.md

 - 👋 Hi, I’m @avanish2411
-- 👀 I’m interested in app development
+- 👀 I’m interested in development area.
 - 🌱 I’m currently learning how to use Android studio
-- 💞️ I’m looking to collaborate on app development
+- 💞️ I’m in leaning phase.
 - 📫 Reach me through my email.

 <!---